rintnetwork/front-end/src/content/whitepaper/index.md

 15. [Line Corporation IPO Filing](https://www.sec.gov/Archives/edgar/data/1611820/000119312516618753/d728446df1.htm)
 16. [Simon de la Rouviere’s Meme Market Alpha Protocol](https://github.com/simondlr/mememarkets)

-_Reyna Network, like many community-driven, open-source software projects, has evolved since its initial inception.
-To learn about the latest developments of Reyna Network, and how changes to the protocol are made, we recommend [this guide](/learn/)._
+_Reyna Limited, like many community-driven, open-source software projects, has evolved since its initial inception.
+To learn about the latest developments of Reyna Limited, and how changes to the protocol are made, we recommend [this guide](/learn/)._